nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/hotel/index.md

 As mentioned in the high-level design, when we reserve a hotel room, we actually reserve a type of room, as opposed to a specific room.
 What do we need to change about the API and schema to accommodate this?

-For the reservation API, roomID is replaced by roomTypelD in the request parameter.
+For the reservation API, roomID is replaced by roomTypeID in the request parameter.
 The APl to make a reservation looks like this:

 ```